 - 1. In all cases, a majority of the committee constitutes a quorum. - 2.
 The committee chairman or the member who is duly appointed to act as chairman shall ensure that minutes of committee hearings and deliberations are kept.
 The minutes must be arranged by the bills or resolutions discussed, designated by number.
 The minutes must contain a short phrase explaining what the bill or resolution relates to and the names and addresses of all persons who appear in relation to the bill or resolution and a brief summary of their remarks.
 The minutes also must include a record of recommended amendments to the bill or resolution, and a recorded roll call vote of the committee members on each bill or resolution that is referred out of the committee and, in the case of divided reports, on each report. - 3.
-Upon adjournment of the legislative session, the minutes must be delivered to the Legislative Council and must be retained by the Council for a period of not less than one year.

-- 508. Reporting of measures.
+Upon adjournment of the legislative session, the minutes must be delivered to the Legislative Council and must be retained by the Council for a period of not less than one year. - 508.
+Hearing of measures.
+Every bill and resolution referred to committee must be scheduled for a hearing in committee, and a hearing must be held on the bill or resolution before the appropriate deadline for reporting the bill or resolution back to the House.
+This rule does not apply to a bill or resolution withdrawn either before being scheduled for a hearing or before the hearing is held. - 509.
+Reporting of measures.
 Except for an appropriations bill, a resolution proposing an amendment to the Constitution of the United States or the Constitution of North Dakota, or a resolution directing an interim study by the Legislative Management, no House bill or resolution may be held in a committee for more than thirty legislative days after it is referred to the committee, unless an extension of time is granted by the House.
 Except for a bill introduced after the deadline for introducing bills, a resolution directing an interim study by the Legislative Management or a resolution proposing an amendment to the Constitution of the United States or the Constitution of North Dakota, all House bills and resolutions must be reported back to the House no later than the thirty-sixth legislative day.
 A resolution directing an interim study by the Legislative Management or proposing an amendment to the Constitution of the United States or the Constitution of North Dakota must be reported back to the House no later than the forty-second legislative day.
 A bill introduced after the deadline for introducing bills must be reported back to the House within five legislative days after the day of introduction.
 A bill or resolution not reported back as required by this rule must automatically be placed on the calendar without recommendation.
-Senate bills and resolutions must be reported back to the House within five legislative days after the day of receipt. - 509.
+Senate bills and resolutions must be reported back to the House by the sixty-fifth legislative day.
+Senate bills received after the crossover deadline must be reported back to the House within five legislative days after the day of receipt. - 510.
 Recalling measure from committee.
-The chairman of any committee to which a bill or resolution has been referred, if so ordered by a vote of the majority of the House members present, shall report the bill or resolution back to the House forthwith. - 510.
+The chairman of any committee to which a bill or resolution has been referred, if so ordered by a vote of the majority of the House members present, shall report the bill or resolution back to the House forthwith. - 511.
 Limitation on changes to measures rereferred.
 The Appropriations Committee may not change the intent of any measure rereferred to it after a hearing in another standing committee of the House, unless necessitated by consideration of the appropriation contained in the measure.